pterofighter-s-organization/apptracker/README.md

 <code>python --version</code>

 <h2>Cloning From Repo</h2>
-<p>Open "Code" button and select clone using HTTPS or SSH, copy the url.</p>
+<p>Open "Code" button and select clone url in HTTPS or SSH, copy the url.</p>
 <pre>- Open your terminal to a desired directory and type</pre>
 <code>git clone "copied url"</code>
 <br><br>